Open House Recap Email

 - Body length matches tier — don't write 200 words to a neutral browser

-- Tone matches agent's stated brand voice
+- Tone matches the agent's brand voice — apply

-- Every CTA has a specific next action (date/time/channel), not a vague "let me know"
+config.ymlvoice.tone, weave in thealways_usephrases where they land naturally (never forced), and respect thenever_useblocklist in every email; the Neutral stay-in-touch CTA names the agent's actualservice_arearather than a generic "the area" - Every CTA has a specific next action (date/time/channel), not a vague "let me know"

 - Ready to paste into email client or CRM with no editing